chromaui/chromatic-docs/review.md

 ## Review UI Changes

 The PR screen includes a 'UI Changes' tab showing a side-by-side view of all visual changes introduced by the code in the PR.

-You can toggle between viewing a highlighted diff or simply showing the component before/after this PR would be applied.
+Each change, you'll see the component story before and after the PR is applied.
+To hint at what UI changed, toggle the highlighted diff (in neon green) on and off.

 ![UI changes tab](/img/prscreen-changes.png)